 Clients using the solution have seen increases in help-seeking by 100%, as shown in the product evaluation conducted in 2017.
 By encouraging help-seeking early, we reduce the escalation of serious stress claims.
 This assists employees to tell us when they are not well or not feeling as good as they should.

 With our flexible per-use ‘credits’ low-cost model pricing, you only pay for what you use.
-You can purchase any number of credits at any time that you can use within a 12-months.
-There are no set up fees or lock-in contracts.
+You can purchase any number of credits at any time that you can use within 12-months.
+There are no set-up fees or lock-in contracts.
 Try a free demo.

 In this article, we draw on case research that investigates the reasons why some Australian workplaces have taken initiatives on mental health, the nature of those initiatives, the barriers they encounter along the way and the results they see.
 The study finds that introducing a mental health program is often driven by an HR Manager with previous experience in dealing with mental health issues.

 The most common initiatives are using an EAP, providing mental health first aid training for managers, encouraging organisation-wide discussions and investing in awareness days.
 There are several barriers to incorporating mental health initiatives and they often include senior management who are unsupportive, a lack of engagement by employees and a lack of internal knowledge and capability.

 There are significant gaps including a lack of formalised strategy around workplace mental health programs, job design, treating psychological injury the same as physical injury, training, and measuring mental health outcomes over time.
 Organisations still have a lot of work to do to successfully manage workplace mental health in their journey towards a mentally healthy workforce.